Atthaualpha/knowledge-abyss/git/INTERNAL.md

 - Blob: Represents each version of a file.
 - Three: Represents one level of directory information.
 - Commit: Represent each change introduced.
+- Tag: Represent a pointer to a specific commit.

 ### When the magic occur?